Shudder vs STARZ in 2024 - 7 Things You Need to Know

 To check out the full device support for each streaming service, check out our complete Shudder and STARZ supported devices lists.

-With your $8.99 per month subscription, you’ll get 4 simultaneous device streams per account.
-That means you can stream STARZ on up to 4 devices at once at no additional cost.
+You get 4 simultaneous device streams per account with your STARZ subscription.
+That means you can stream on up to 4 devices at once at no additional cost.

 Unfortunately, Shudder doesn't support simultaneous streaming.
 In other words, you can only stream to one device at a time.
 You can try and get around this by getting YouTube TV's Shudder add-on.
 Since YouTube TV supports three simultaneous streams, you'll be able to watch Shudder through the YouTube TV app even if two other people are watching streams through your account.